mmkim1210/GeneticsMakie.jl/docs/src/examples/genes.md

 f
 ```
 ![](../figs/CACNA1G-gene-height0.1.png)

-We can adjust the height of exons using the `height` keyword argument.
+We can change the color of genes and text using the `genecolor` and `textcolor` keyword arguments, respectively.
 ```julia
 f = Figure(resolution = (306, 792))
 ax = Axis(f[1, 1])